 Wansight Sensor provides in-depth traffic analysis, traffic accounting, and bandwidth monitoring.
-The collected information enables you to generate complex traffic reports, graphs, and tops; instantly pin down the cause of network incidents; understand patterns in application performance and make the right capacity planning decisions.
+The collected information enables complex traffic reports with graphs and tops, which help you to instantly pin down the cause of network incidents, understand patterns in application performance and make the right capacity planning decisions.

-Wansight Console provides a multi-tenant web graphical user interface that functions as the administrative core of the software.
-It offers single-point management and reporting by consolidating data received from all Wansight Sensors deployed within the network.
+Wansight Console is a multi-tenant web graphical user interface that functions as the administrative core of the software.
+It offers single-point management and reporting by consolidating the data from all Wansight Sensors deployed within the network.

-For the sake of brevity, Wansight Sensor is sometimes referred to as the Sensor, and Wansight Console as the Console.
+For the sake of brevity, Wansight Sensor is hereby referred to as the Sensor, and Wansight Console as the Console.